-Class Participation (20%): We will have some group discussions.
+Class Participation (10%): We will have some group discussions.
 Please put your name and student ID when submitting.
 The score ranges from 7-10 on a 1-10 scale, most of the time.
 Your scores will be curved that more weights will be put on higher scores.
 If someone does not show up, but his/her name appears on the sheet, the whole group will at most get a D for this course.

-One presentation (40%): each student will have one 50-minute presentation.
+One presentation (40%): each student will have one 30-minute presentation.
 Depending on the total amount of students, the presentation can be done by one person or jointly by several students.
 I will give a list of papers that can be chosen from for presentations.
+The schedule will be announced in class.

-Referee report (40%): each student needs to write a referee report for a paper.
+Referee report (50%): each student needs to write a referee report for a paper.
 I will give a list of papers that can be chosen from for referee reports.
 Referee reports shall be no longer than 5 pages.
+The deadline will be announced in class.

 Class discipline - read carefully.
 Violating each will deduct totally score by 5 points.

-1, no laptop use.

-2, entry and exits within class time should be quiet and non-distracting.
+1, entry and exits within class time should be quiet and non-distracting.